-Russian Folk Dance
+Russian and Eastern European Folk Dance

 This traditional Russian Dance Ensemble was formed in 2002 by a group of character dance enthusiasts.
 The ensemble has earned a reputation as a leading presenter of folk character dance in the Washington-Baltimore area.
 They’ve performed at venues such as the Russian Embassy in DC, The Lyric Opera House, the Russian Noble Society Ball, Northern Virginia Community College, the Gordon Center for Performing Arts, and the Russian Festival in Baltimore.
 They regularly perform with The Washington Balalaika Society Orchestra and The St. Petersburg Quartet.